CounterpartyXCP/Documentation/docs/basics/getting-started.md

 NOTES:
 - By default, this Docker Compose script makes use of the `bootstrap` functionality, because Docker makes it hard to use `kickstart`.
 (See below.)
-- When working with a low-memory system, you can tell `addrindexrs` to use JSON-RPC to communicate with `bitcoind` using the environment variable `ADDRINDEXRS_JSONRPC_IMPORT`: `ADDRINDEXRS_JSONRPC_IMPORT=true docker compose up -d`
+- When working with a low-memory system, you can tell AddrIndexRs to use JSON-RPC to communicate with Bitcoin Core using the environment variable `ADDRINDEXRS_JSONRPC_IMPORT`: `ADDRINDEXRS_JSONRPC_IMPORT=true docker compose up -d`